io-aero/io-avstats/docs/config_io_avstats.md

 # Configuration - **IO-AVSTATS**

 For the administration of the configuration parameters of **IO-AVSTATS** the tool [**dynaconf**](https://www.dynaconf.com){:target="_blank"} is used.
-The two files `settings.io_avstats.toml` and `.settings.io_avstats.toml` are available as configuration files.
+The two files `settings.io_aero.toml` and `.settings.io_aero.toml` are available as configuration files.
-The `.settings.io_avstats.toml` file contains the security related parameters such as passwords and is not made available in the GitHub repository.
+The `.settings.io_aero.toml` file contains the security related parameters such as passwords and is not made available in the GitHub repository.
-The names of **IO-AVSTATS** related environment variables must include the prefix `IO_AVSTATS`.
+The names of **IO-AVSTATS** related environment variables must include the prefix `IO_AERO`.
 Layered environments are supported.
 The `test` layer is used for the automated tests.